tum-esm/ACROPOLIS-data-processing/README.md

-# acropolis-visualisation
+# acropolis-visualisation & processing pipeline

-A collection of Jupyter notebooks to pull and visualise ACROPOLIS network data.
+A collection of Jupyter notebooks to pull, process and visualise ACROPOLIS network data.

 ## Installation